Updated on 24. April 2024 by Jan Bunk

 Download your app as an .aab fileUpload the .aab file you just downloaded in the Google Play Console.

-After uploading the file you should see something like this screenshot.
+After uploading the file you should see it listed below the upload field.

 Enter a description for the app release, for example "Initial release of the app.".